-- It is considered a “superfood” because it is high in important trace minerals, and potassium, iron, calcium, magnesium and iodine.
+- It is considered a “superfood” because it has healthy amounts of important trace minerals, and potassium, iron, calcium, magnesium and iodine.

 - There are no known contaminants.

 - It is available farm fresh in San Diego May -- November.

 Abbott, I., G. Hollenberg.
 1992.
 Marine Algae of California.
 Stanford University Press.
 844 pp. (listed as G. verrucosa)